scalacenter/platform/sbt-platform/docs/sbt-platform.md

 We suggest you to go with the first option.
 Here you have a [useful video](https://youtu.be/P_3yo-oU1To) in case you're lost.

+> {.note}
+> Make sure that the organization setting in sbt is set to your desired group id.
+> Ultimately, this is the option that sets the Ivy and Maven path.

 ### Modify the release process {#modify-release-process}